debiprasadmishra50/jql-jira-query-language/README.md

 ![Example Image](./example.png)

-This contains all the operators like
+This contains all the operators like:

 - AND
 - OR